sumayyah-rahman/STAGE-Audra-Langues/README.md

 # Audra Languages – AI Student & Assistant Portal

-Student and teacher portal project with AI conversational assistant for English oral practice.
+Student portal project with AI conversational assistant for English oral practice.
-The project includes a student area, an AI widget, a teacher portal start, as well as a backend architecture intended to be linked to a conversational API.
+The project includes a student area, an AI widget, as well as a backend architecture intended to be linked to a conversational API.

 ## Goal

 The aim of the project is to create an integrated learning environment for Audra Languages, with:
 - a student portal;
-- a teacher portal;
 - an AI conversational assistant focused on oral practice;
 - a visual coherence with existing portals.